-Although kale has been really trendy the last few years, some people still feel intimidated to try it – even when they know its health benefits.
-A cup of raw kale has only 33 calories, nearly 3 grams of protein, 2.5 grams of fiber, Vitamins A, C, and K, folate, alpha-linolenic acid (an omega-3 fatty acid), phosphorus, potassium, calcium, zinc, lutein and zeaxanthin (nutrients that protect against macular degeneration and cataracts).
+Although kale has been trendy for the last few years, some people still feel intimidated to make it themselves at home.
+Kale is one of those “superfoods” you hear about a lot, and for good reason.
+A cup of raw kale has only 33 calories, nearly 3 grams of protein, 2.5 grams of fibre, Vitamins A, C, and K, folate, alpha-linolenic acid (an omega-3 fatty acid), phosphorus, potassium, calcium, zinc, lutein and zeaxanthin (nutrients that protect against macular degeneration and cataracts).

 Prepare your kale.